-Often, the cause of the problem cannot be found even with a careful medical history.
+Often, the cause of the problem cannot be found even with a careful study of medical history.

 - Purple-colored spots and patches on the skin